Artificial reef: History

 The construction of artificial reefs began in ancient times.

+According to historian Diodorus Siculus, the Romans blocked the harbor of Lilybaeum during the First Punic War against the Carthaginians around 250 BC.
+They built an artificial reef "with stones and construction material" and put poles in the channels using "large timbers and anchors".

-Persians blocked the mouth of the Tigris River to thwart Arabian pirates by building an artificial reef and during the First Punic War the Romans built a reef across the mouth of the Carthaginian harbor in Sicily to trap enemy ships within and assist in driving the Carthaginians from the island.
+Persians blocked the mouth of the Tigris River to thwart Arabian pirates by building an artificial reef.

 Artificial reefs to increase fish yields or for algaculture began no later than 17th-century Japan, when rubble and rocks were used to grow kelp.
 The earliest recorded artificial reef in the United States is from the 1830s, when logs from huts were used off the coast of South Carolina to improve fishing.
 In the Philippines a traditional native fishing technique known as fish nests (natively known by various names like gango, amatong, or balirong), is basically an artificial reef.
 It uses rocks and waterlogged wood to build mounds inside excavated trenches on shallow tidal waters that attract fish and crustaceans.
 The mounds are then harvested every few weeks during low tide by surrounding them with nets and dismantling them piece by piece.
 They are rebuilt after every harvest.
 Fish nests are often used to capture grouper fingerlings to be used as seeds for aquaculture.
 Fish nests were in common use since before 1939.

 Beginning before the 1840s, US fishermen used interlaced logs to build artificial reefs.
 More recently, refuse such as old refrigerators, shopping carts, ditched cars and out-of-service vending machines replaced the logs in ad hoc reefs.
 Officially sanctioned projects have incorporated decommissioned ships, subway cars, battle tanks, armored personnel carriers, oil drilling rigs and beehive-like reef balls.